-16One could argue that there exist, of course, numerous other forecasts about expected system capacity that market participants might also have access to.
+$^{^{18}}$ One could argue that there exist, of course, numerous other forecasts about expected available capacity that market participants might also have access to.
 E.g., capacity forecasts released by the system operator that relate to intermittent energy sources (such as wind or solar power) might be adjusted based on a utility's proprietary model involving different meteorological assumptions, such as more windy conditions or fewer sunshine hours.
 Likewise, the same is, of course, true for demand forecasts if market participants expect, e.g., higher temperatures than implied by the forecast of the system operator.
-Therefore, if we speak of \mathcal{G} as the sigma-algebra "including forecasts", we assume away the existence of other forecasts and only mean to refer to those forecasts released by the TSO (as well as to some manual updates that were added by the authors in case of missing forecast data; see below on this issue).
+Therefore, if we speak of $\mathcal G$ as the sigma-algebra "including forecasts", we assume away the existence of other forecasts and only mean to refer to those forecasts released by the TSO.